awonnacott/cos326setup/README.md

 ### Windows
 Because Windows does not have a Unix shell built in, we have to install one.
 There are several ways to do this.
 I will give instructions for using Cygwin (a third-party tool for installing Linux programs natively on Windows) and the Windows Subsystem for Linux (also called "Bash on Ubuntu on Windows").
+You can also try using OCPWin (a self-contained OCaml installer) or by creating a virual machine installation of Linux and following the Linux instructions there, but I recommend these two methods.

 ### Windows: Cygwin Method